Catholic Church sexual abuse cases: Allowing accused clergy to leave country

-On 6 March 2020, a joint investigation conducted by Propublica and the Houston Chronicle was published which revealed that the Catholic Church transferred more than 50 credibly accused U.S. Catholic clergy to other countries after sex abuse accusations surfaced against them.
+On 6 March 2020, a joint investigation conducted by ProPublica and the Houston Chronicle was published which revealed that the Catholic Church transferred more than 50 credibly accused U.S. Catholic clergy to other countries after sex abuse accusations surfaced against them.

 Vatican report on Theodore McCarrick

-The Holy See Secretariat of State's report, published in November 2020, stated that Pope John Paul II was made aware of allegations against McCarrick but did not believe them, and that Benedict XVI, after receiving further complaints, also made little effort to stop McCarrick.
-The report absolved Pope Francis, but placed blame on both Pope John Paul II and Benedict XVI for Theodore McCarrick's rise in power they both were aware of sex abuse allegation against him.
+The "Report on the Holy See's institutional knowledge and decision-making related to former Cardinal Theodore Edgar McCarrick (from 1930 to 2017)", the Holy See's Secretariat of State's report published in November 2020, stated that Pope John Paul II was made aware of allegations against McCarrick but did not believe them, and that Benedict XVI, after receiving further complaints, also made little effort to stop McCarrick.
+The report absolved Pope Francis, but placed blame on both Pope John Paul II and Benedict XVI for Theodore McCarrick's rise in power they both were aware of sexual abuse allegations against him.

 South America

 Argentina

-In 2009, priest Julio César Grassi was sentenced to 15 year in prison for two counts of sexual abuse against two minors during his time at a foundation for children in need.
+In 2009, priest Julio César Grassi was sentenced to 15 years in prison for two counts of sexual abuse against two minors during his time at a foundation for children in need.

-On 17 August 2019, Argentina Bishop Sergio Buenanueva of San Francisco, Cordoba, acknowledged the history of sex abuse in the Catholic Church in Argentina.
+On 17 August 2019, Argentina Bishop Sergio Buenanueva of San Francisco, Cordoba, acknowledged the history of sex abuse within the Catholic Church in Argentina.
 Buenanueva, who was labeled as a "Prelate" for the Argentine Catholic Church, also stated that the church's sex abuse crisis in Argentina, which is Pope Francis' native country, was "just beginning".

-A three-judge court cleared former priest Carlos Eduardo José, 62, of sexual abuse charges from 1999 to 2008 in Caseros, Buenos Aires because the statute of limitations had expired by March 9, 2021.
+A three-judge court cleared former priest Carlos Eduardo José, 62, of sexual abuse charges from 1999 to 2008 in Caseros, Buenos Aires because the statute of limitations had expired by 9 March 2021.
 The accusations date from 2009 but the church took no action until 2019.
 Three other complaints against the same priest by other students were earlier dismissed by other courts on statute of limitations grounds.

+Bolivia

+A priest in Bolivia was arrested after being accused of sexually assaulting students at a seminary in 2013.
+The arrest comes following a scandal where former priest Alfonso Pedrajas confessed to having abused 85 children in Bolivia during the 1970s and 1980s in his personal diary prior to his death of cancer in 2009.

+In 2023, the Pope sent Monsignor Jordi Bertomeu to Bolivia to investigate the matter.
+Bertomeu had previously investigated accusations against priests in Chile in 2018.